The Spark Award for Oregon Artists

 Disciplinary focus by year

 Each year the Spark Award pilot program will support working artists in a limited set of disciplines.
-The application will be open to one discipline each year.
+The application will be open to specific discipline/s each year.

 Jonathan Chng on Unsplash